microsoft/finops-toolkit/docs-mslearn/framework/understand/anomalies.md

   - Use smart views in Cost analysis to [review anomaly insights](/azure/cost-management-billing/understand/analyze-unexpected-charges#identify-cost-anomalies) that were automatically detected for each subscription.
   - Use customizable views in Cost analysis to [manually find unexpected changes](/azure/cost-management-billing/understand/analyze-unexpected-charges#manually-find-unexpected-cost-changes).
   - Consider [saving custom views](/azure/cost-management-billing/costs/save-share-views) that show cost over time for specific workloads to save time.
-  - Consider creating more detailed usage reports using [Power BI](https://aka.ms/ftk/pbi).
+  - Consider creating more detailed usage reports using [Power BI](../../toolkit/power-bi/reports.md).
 - Once an anomaly is identified, take appropriate actions to address it.
   - Review the anomaly details with the engineers who manage the related cloud resources.
-Some autodetected "anomalies" are planned or at least known resource configuration changes as part of building and managing cloud services.
+Some auto-detected "anomalies" are planned or at least known resource configuration changes as part of building and managing cloud services.
   - If you need lower-level usage details, review resource utilization in [Azure Monitor metrics](/azure/azure-monitor/essentials/metrics-getting-started).
   - If you need resource details, review [resource configuration changes in Azure Resource Graph](/azure/governance/resource-graph/how-to/get-resource-changes).